EitanShirmann/ShirmanEitan/README.md

-- 👋 Hey guys, I’m Eitan Shirman
+00 Hey internet, my name is Eitan Shirman
-- 👀 I’m interested in Ai, open-source technology, decentralization and independence
-- 🌱 I’m currently learning low-level computing
+01 I`m interested in Ai, open-source, decentralization and independence 02 I’m currently learning about low-level computing
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me - hit me up on twitter attached below :)
+03 How to reach me - hit me up on twitter attached below

 <!---
 ShirmanEitan/ShirmanEitan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.